Nutella

-Nutella (/nʌˈtɛlə/ nuh-TEL-ə, /nuːˈtɛlə/ noo-TEL-ə, /it/; stylized in all lowercase) is a brand of brown, sweetened hazelnut cocoa spread.
+Nutella (/nʌˈtɛlə/ nuh-TEL-ə, /nuːˈtɛlə/ noo-TEL-ə, /it/; stylized in all lowercase) is an Italian brand of sweetened hazelnut cocoa spread.
 Nutella is manufactured by the Italian company Ferrero and was introduced in 1964, although its first iteration dates to 1963.

 History

 Pietro Ferrero owned a bakery in Alba, an Italian town known for the production of hazelnuts.
-In 1946, he sold the initial 300 kg batch of Pasta Gianduja, derived from gianduja.
+In 1946, he sold the initial 300 kg batch of Pasta Giandujot, derived from gianduja.
 Originally sold as a solid block, Ferrero started to sell a creamy, spreadable version in 1951 as Supercrema gianduja.

-In 1963, Ferrero's son Michele Ferrero, alongside Francesco Rivella, revamped Supercrema gianduja with the intention of marketing it throughout Europe.
+In 1963, Ferrero's son Michele, alongside Francesco Rivella, revamped Supercrema gianduja with the intention of marketing it throughout Europe.
 Its composition was modified, and it was renamed "Nutella".
-The first jar of Nutella left the factory in Alba on April 20, 1964.
+The first jar of Nutella left the factory in Alba on 20 April 1964.
 The product was an instant success.
-The global proliferation of Nutella occurred in the context of the Italian economic miracle.
+Nutella's global proliferation took place during Italy's post-war economic boom (the Italian economic miracle).
 Popular both among children and adults, leftists held it in esteem as the Italian response to the American peanut butter.
 In 1983, Nutella was released in America for the first time.

 In 2012, French senator Yves Daudigny proposed a tax increase on palm oil from €100 to €400 per tonne.
 At 20 percent, palm oil is one of Nutella's main ingredients, and the tax was dubbed "the Nutella tax" in the media.
 That year, Ferrero settled a class action lawsuit in the US that alleged their advertisements misrepresented Nutella's healthiness by paying $3 million and removing advertising featuring the health claims.

 On 14 May 2014, Poste Italiane issued a 50th anniversary Nutella commemorative stamp.
 The 70 Euro cent stamp was designed by Istituto Poligrafico e Zecca dello Stato and features a jar of Nutella on a golden background.
 Ferrero held a Nutella Day on 17 and 18 May to celebrate the anniversary.

+Nutella jar as observed during the Artemis II livestream for 7 April 2026.

+On 7 April 2026, Nutella received viral attention when, during a live stream of the crewed Artemis II Moon flyby, a jar of the spread was seen floating around the crew space of the Integrity vehicle.

+On 15 April 2026, Nutella announced its new flavour, "Nutella Peanut," which is the brand's first new flavour since its debut.